 So go ahead and eat them.
 But don't hold back on the goodies!

 1. Get good noodles.
 It's gotta be Maruchan!
 At the time of writing, they have the best seasoning packet, it has a form of MSG that is easy to convert into glutamic acid.
 Read up on Glutamate in this article.
 Maruchan are one of the lowest cost noodles also, if you buy them in the 12 pack.
 They cost less than most others on sale if you shop around a bit.
 No, I'm not overlooking Top Ramen...
 I can always get Maruchan for a similar or lower price.

 2. Soupy or Solid, Ramen tastes great.
 Prep them with water and the seasoning packet - use about 1 1/2 cups water, and don't drain it.
 Otherwise, you can cook the noodles, drain, and then put the seasoning packet on over, no water.

 3. Butter is Better.
 Soupy or solid, Ramen tastes better with generous amounts of butter!

 4. Spice it up!
 You can add a little seasoning salt (Redmond is best!) or some onion powder for extra flavor.
-If you add onion powder or seasoning salt, or even curry powder (yum), then you need to add them during the cooking so they cook with the noodles.
+A pinch of cayenne or black pepper, or a hot seasoning sauce also works.
+If you add powdered seasoning, or even curry powder (yum), then you need to add them during the cooking so they cook with the noodles.

 5. One egg per packet.
 The easiest way to add protein and turn it into a full meal is to add an egg.
 Cook the noodles until they are soft enough, crack the egg into the noodles and water and stir gently to blend the egg in with the noodles.
 Egg drop Ramen soup, or eggy noodles without soup.